CosmoGridCollab/CosmoGridCollab.github.io/index.md

 ## What is included in CosmoGrid?

-The CosmoGrid dataset consists of a total of 20928 simulations divided into three main parts:
+The CosmoGridV1 dataset consists of a total of 20928 simulations divided into three main parts:
 - **grid**: a set of 2500 cosmologies, each with 7 simulations from unique initial conditions (a total of 17500 N-body runs),
 - **fiducial**: simulations and the fiducial cosmology and its ±∆ derivatives, with 200 unique initial conditions (2800 runs),
 - **benchmark**: simulation benchmarks used for systematics testing of features chosen for parameter inference (28 runs).